-Those teeny weeny candies given to me as a bribe to behave NICELY in front of relatives, those little dolls gifted, when I fair-ed well in exams, the ridiculously decorated birthday cards by friends, those not-so-costly but adored like GOLD , gifts by neighbors and friends, the GOOD or VERY GOOD Remarks given by teachers in the notebooks when I wrote properly, those sweet hugs by parents when we did well in school, mother making my favorite dishes on my birthdays, and friends and neighbors surrounding me on that day, just to get some extra attention and maybe an extra chocolate (well honestly me too did same on their birthdays…lolz)……I miss those sweet pampering so much.
+Those teeny weeny candies given to me as a bribe to behave NICELY in front of relatives, those little dolls gifted, when I fair-ed well in exams, the ridiculously decorated birthday cards by friends, those not-so-costly but adored like gold, gifts by neighbors and friends, the GOOD or VERY GOOD remarks given by teachers in the notebooks when I wrote properly, those sweet hugs by parents when we did well in school, dear mother making my favorite dishes on my birthdays, and friends and neighbors surrounding me on that day, just to get some extra attention and maybe an extra chocolate (well honestly me too did same on their birthdays…lolz)……I miss those sweet pamperings so much.

 Well as they say, nothing remains same forever, so now its our kid’s turn to be pampered as we were, by our parents.
 Not that I am complaining, but sometimes the kid inside you budge its head and you feel like grabbing some more attention, some more applauds, some more bribes (not monetary of course) from the people around you.